Bypass navigation bar

 The Respiratory Care Program is located in El Centro College’s Center

-for Allied Health and Nursing, in the Paramount Building at Market and
+for Allied Health and Nursing at Market and

 Pacific streets, a block from the main campus.
-Opened in June 2008 to
+The center comprises

 55 classrooms and labs that contain some of the most advanced equipment